Fraction calculator

 It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(10, 12) = 60.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 10 × 12 = 120.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - eighty-six tenths minus fifty-five twelfths is two hundred forty-one sixtieths.
+In other words, eighty-six tenths minus fifty-five twelfths equals two hundred forty-one sixtieths.

 Rules for expressions with fractions: